 Closing on Your Home: Thirty to Fifty Days

 While you’re waiting to close on your home, you’ll also want to hire a home inspector to look over the property to check for needed repairs.
-At this point, you may also negotiate back and forth with the seller to agree on who will pay said repairs and if any concessions should be made.
+After the home inspection, you may also negotiate back and forth with the seller to agree on who will pay said repairs and if any concessions should be made.

 Once your closing date arrives, you’ll sit down with all parties (lawyers when applicable, buyer and seller’s real estate agent, title company, the closing agent, and perhaps even a representative of the lender).
 You’ll sign all the important documents pertaining to your home loan and you’ll also bring money to the table to cover your share of closing costs and your down payment.
 Once you’re done, the keys and the home are finally yours.